ohs-foundation/ohs-player-reference-client-app/README.md

 ### 4. Extract view-state

 `GenericStateExtractor.extract<T>()` selects the configuration for `T` by name, evaluates its FHIRPath columns against a `SearchResult`, and returns a list of typed `T`.
-A `SearchResult` carries the pivot resource plus any forward-included and reverse-included resources, mirroring a FHIR search response.
+A `SearchResult` mirrors a FHIR search response: the pivot resource plus any forward-included and reverse-included resources.

 From [`PatientRepository.kt`](./reference-app/src/commonMain/kotlin/dev/ohs/player/reference/app/data/repository/PatientRepository.kt):